 If a conservatorship is necessary, there are procedures that need to be followed.
 A petition is filed in the probate court in the county in which the proposed ward resides.
 If the proposed ward does not have an attorney, the court will appoint one and generally will also appoint a Guardian Ad Litem as well.
 During the hearing, arguments are made, and evidence is presented regarding the capacity and actions of the proposed ward.
 The standard that the court applies when determining if a conservator is needed is whether the proposed ward lacks sufficient capacity to make or communicate significant responsible decisions concerning the management of his property.

-Eldercare and Accredited Veterans Attorneys
+Eldercare Accredited Attorneys

 We can assist you in all of your long term care planning needs: